IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Niels Bohr brain-washed a whole generation of physicists into believing that the problem had been solved fifty years ago [comment on the Copenhagen interpretation].”

+>“First they told me it was wrong, then they told me it was obvious.”

 >“I thought of killing myself but soon decided that I could always try MIT and then kill myself later if it was that bad but that I couldn't commit suicide and then try MIT afterwards.
 The two operations, suicide and going to MIT, don't commute...”

+>“I thought that it was not fair for a theorist to propose several contradictory theories at one time, that a theorist should save his money and then bet on one idea that he really thought was right.
+And I believed also that proposing a wrong theory counted as having written a wrong paper...
+My feeling was that a theorist should be judged by the correctness of his guesses about nature, that **his reputation should be gauged by the number of right minus the number wrong**, or event he number right minus twice the number wrong.”

 ― <a href="https://en.wikipedia.org/wiki/Murray_Gell-Mann" target="_blank">Murray Gell-Mann</a>